carrot/ship/test/readme.md

 This means two things: first, that the test suite takes a long time to run, and sedond that without publishing access keys to our own accounts, there was no way to make these tests run out of the box.

-If you'd like to run the tests, you need to create a `credentials.yml` file in this directory.
-We have left a sample here for you to follow the format.
+If you'd like to run the tests, you need to copy the `ship.conf.sample` files in the `fixtures/deployers/**` directories, rename them to just `ship.conf`, and fill in actual details for your account.
 Once you have filled in your details, the tests should be able to be run successfully.
-And don't worry, any app that the tests create on any account, it will also delete once the test has completed.
+And don't worry, the tests will also remove any files that they deploy to any service once the test is complete.